-While the WCO has made the classification system more consistent from country to country, it doesn't relieve importers of their responsibility that the classifications are correct.
+While the WCO has made the classification system more consistent from country to country, it doesn't relieve importers of the responsibility to classify products correctly.

 Classifying Your Products for Import

 With the passage of the Customs Modernization Act in 1993, the U.S. government changed the rules governing classification of products being imported into the United States.
 Under the concepts of informed compliance and reasonable care, it is now the legal duty of importers of record to properly classify all goods imported into the customs territory of the United States.
-In the full interpretation and application of the legal concept of reasonable care, the importer is ultimately responsible for the accuracy of each classification used for his imported products.
+In the full interpretation and application of the legal concept of reasonable care, importers are responsible for the accuracy of each classification used for their imported products.